What Happens if You Default on a Student Loan? Options and Consequences

 Consequences for Credit History and Credit Checks

-One of the worst parts of student loan default is the long-lasting damage to your credit history.
-Your missed payments and default status will appear on your credit report, potentially for seven years or more.
+Student loan default leaves a long record on your credit history.
+Missed payments and the default status may remain on your credit report for seven years or longer.

 Garnishment and Government Collections

-Unlike other types of debt, federal student loans don’t require a court order to start garnishment.
-Your loan holder can simply inform your employer and begin withholding from your paycheck.
+Unlike many other debts, federal student loans do not require a separate court order before garnishment begins.
+Your loan holder notifies your employer and withholding can start after required notice procedures.

 Repercussions for Borrowers and Their Families